LogoClim: WorldClim in NetLogo

 Acknowledgements

-We gratefully acknowledge Stephen E. Fick, Robert J. Hijmans, and the entire WorldClim team for their outstanding work in creating and maintaining the WorldClim datasets, which form the foundation of this project.
+We gratefully acknowledge Stephen E. Fick, Robert J. Hijmans, and the entire WorldClim team for their outstanding work in creating and maintaining the WorldClim datasets.
+LogoClim is an independent project with no affiliation to WorldClim or its developers.
+Users should note that WorldClim datasets are freely available for academic and other non-commercial use only.
+Any use of WorldClim data within LogoClim must comply with WorldClim’s licensing terms.

 The paper ends here.